GREATER LONDON AUTHORITY

 Strategic Labour Needs and Training (SLNT)

-To ensure value for money and enable Londoners to benefit from TfL spend, key suppliers are required to make employment, skills and training opportunities more accessible to the communities they serve.
+To ensure value for money and enable Londoners to benefit from TfL spend, key suppliers are required to make employment, skills, and training opportunities more accessible to the communities they serve.
 Since 2009, Transport for London (TfL) has worked in partnership with suppliers to provide opportunities to people from a range of backgrounds, while also ensuring the deliverability of its future business plan.
-TfL has helped to create 5,500 supply chain apprenticeship starts and over 5,000 workless job starts, while 150 ex-offenders have been supported into employment.
+This has been supported with career programmes and in 2023the annual supply chain apprenticeship fair recommenced in person following the Covid-19 pandemic when the event continued online.
+There were over 1000 attendees, 25 employers and 10 employability partners who were all available for a whole day.
+Since 2009, TfL has helped to create over 8000 supply chain apprenticeship starts and over 6500 workless job starts, while 168 ex-offenders have been supported into employment.

 METROPOLITAN POLICE SERVICE

-With more than 43,000 officers and staff, MPS is the UK’s largest Police Service accounting for 25% of the total police budget for England and Wales.
-MPS direct procurement spend exceeds £700m annually.
+With more than 47,000 officers and staff, MPS is the UK’s largest Police Service accounting for 25% of the total police budget for England and Wales.
+MPS direct procurement spend exceeds £1bn annually, with about 1.3bn spent in 2022/2023 financial year.

 As a significant purchaser of goods and services, the MPS has the potential to generate considerable social and environmental impacts both directly and indirectly through our procurement activities and the supply chain.
-The MPS continues to minimise the impacts of its procurement decisions through the adoption of social, environmental and economically responsible procurement processes which also have the opportunity to deliver greater value for money.
+The MPS continues to minimise the impacts of its procurement decisions through the adoption of social, environmental, and economically responsible procurement processes which can also deliver greater value for money.

 LONDON FIRE BRIGADE

 London Fire Brigade is the UK capital’s fire and rescue service - one of the largest firefighting and rescue organisations in the world.
-The Brigade spends around £230m each year on a wide range of goods, services and works and aims to deliver improvements right across the sustainability agenda.
+The Brigade spends up to £271m in the recent year on a wide range of goods, services and works and aims to deliver improvements right across the sustainability agenda.
 Work in this area includes continuing to pay some 180 contractors’ staff the London Living Wage; and delivering 109 job starts and 22 apprenticeships over the past 5 years.

-In 2016, LFB awarded a contract to replace 100 % of our fleet cars with electric vehicles, with the vehicles being rolled out over the course of that year.
-As a result, sixty-six diesel ‘blue lighted’ pool cars were replaced with fifty-two range extender electric BMW i3 vehicles, and 5 plug-in hybrid cars.
+This is a further improvement to LFB’s decarbonisation of their vehicles in 2016.
+This programme replaced 100% of fleet cars with electric vehicles and a total of sixty-six diesel ‘blue lighted’ pool cars were replaced with fifty-two range extender electric BMW i3 vehicles, and 5 plug-in hybrid cars.

-Given the specialist nature of our vehicles, our supplier needed to devise a range of innovative solutions in order to meet our needs.
-Solutions were identified through close working to ensure there was a clear understanding of our requirements and that the solutions would meet rigorous testing.
+Given the specialist nature of our vehicles, the supplier needed to devise a range of innovative solutions to meet the required needs.
+Solutions were identified through close working to ensure there was a clear understanding of the requirements and that the solutions would meet rigorous testing.

 LONDON DEVELOPMENT CORPORATIONS